Our bottom line

 But it is its risk-management features that really stand out.
 No investment is without risk, but what Saxo tries to do with its platform is to give you tools you can use to alert you to risk and protect your investments.
 Its account shield feature acts as a stop loss on your entire account value.
 It also has stop orders to protect your positions from adverse market moves, and a margin breakdown that allows you to easily monitor the margin utilisation for each instrument.

-Meanwhile, SaxoTraderPRO offers advanced trading features for the more experienced investor.
-These include algorithmic orders, a charting package and an option chain.
+Meanwhile, SaxoTraderPRO offers advanced trading features for more experienced investors which includes algorithmic orders and a charting package.

 Saxo’s research offerings